Helmet of Iron Gates

 The Helmet of Iron Gates (Coiful de la Porțile de Fier) is a Geto-Dacian silver helmet dating from the 4th century BC, housed in the Detroit Institute of Arts, United States.

 It probably comes from Iron Gates area, in the Mehedinți County, Romania.
 Formerly it was in the collection of Franz Tau, Vienna.

 The helmet is similar to the Helmet of Coțofenești, Helmet of Peretu, Helmet of Agighiol and Helmet of Cucuteni-Băiceni, all being ancient Getian gold or silver helmets discovered so far on the territory of Romania.

 Archaeological context

 It is referred to as “Iron Gates” as it was supposedly dredged out of the Danube in the Iron Gate gorge in 1913 or 1914.
 But, there is no documentary record of the Iron Gate material before 1931, the year in which the Agighiol burial was discovered containing the helmet nowadays named Agighiol helmet.
-It is probably that the so-called Iron Gates material was looted from the Agighiol grave shortly after its opening by local villagers.
+It is probable that the so-called Iron Gates material was looted from the Agighiol grave shortly after its opening by local villagers.
 However, no other grave has been suggested for the "Iron Gate" helmet.
 And, In fact, it seems that both Agighiol and Iron Gates helmets had been made by the same workshop, or by the same silversmith.
 Also, it appears that punchmarks on the helmets had been made by the same tool.